aksaleksa/Memory-Card-Game/README.md

-The purpose of the game is to choose each fruit in a sequence without repeating choices until you reach the maximu score of 12.
+The purpose of the game is to choose each fruit in a sequence without repeating choices until you reach the maximum score of 12.
 This project presented the opportunity for more react practice and is fully responsive.

+See the live version here.